nuenweh/tetris-tutorials/LST-tutorial.md

 ![SS](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/77053542-5377-4d63-88ce-bd255c05f621)
 ![](https://knewjade.github.io/fumen-for-mobile/#?d=v115@ChR4CeglCeR4DeglCeR4DehlAeR4E8JeAgH)

 The SL fake J is really not a good board state to be in.
-And, just like the LL fake J, SS fake J is rarely used because you need 3 S pieces to make it.
+And, just like the LL fake J, the SS fake J is rarely used because you need 3 S pieces to make it.

 ## Fake S 1-ups